Priory's Admissions Officer is Mrs Francis.

 About the admissions process

-Main round applications must be made via your Home Authority, whilst in-year applications can be made via the Local Authority, East Sussex County Council.
+Main round applications must be made via your Home Authority, whilst in-year applications are made via the Local Authority, East Sussex County Council.
 The ESCC on-line application form can be accessed by clicking here.
 Alternatively, a paper form can be requested from them.
 For further information about the admissions process including admissions booklets please see their website.

 Priory School is responsible for operating a waiting list for each year group where there are more applicants than places available.
 The waiting list is ordered, using our published oversubscription criteria.
 Details of these can be found in our Determination documents :